vladi-rh/rhoai-genaiops-lab-instructions/docs/12-maas/3-admin-configuration.md

 </details>

 <details>
-<summary>❓ What's the difference between user budgets and team budgets?</summary>
+<summary>❓ What's the difference between user budgets and API key budgets?</summary>

-✅ **Answer:** User budgets limit individual spending.
-Team budgets set an overall ceiling for all users in that team.
-Individual users can't exceed their personal budget, AND the combined team usage can't exceed the team budget.
+✅ **Answer:** User budgets limit an individual's total spending across all their API keys.
+API key budgets limit spending for a specific key, useful when you want to cap a particular application's usage.
+A user might have multiple API keys for different projects, each with its own budget.
 </details>

 <details>